sayedhfatimi/the-contemplative-path-posts/2025-09-10-land-on-the-ledger-real-world-assets-as-nfts/post.md

 ## Early Experiments & Signals

 Several jurisdictions have piloted blockchain-assisted registries; private firms have tokenized property rights and created compliant sale flows.
-While few implementations currently grant *full legal title* to tokens, the signal is clear: the rails are forming, and the institutional appetite is shifting from “interesting pilot” to “regulated production.”
+While few implementations currently grant *full legal title* to tokens, the signal is clear: the rails are forming, and the institutional appetite is shifting from "interesting pilot" to "regulated production."

-The gap to close is legal finality—replacing “reference copy on chain” with “authoritative record on chain.”
+The gap to close is legal finality—replacing "reference copy on chain" with "authoritative record on chain."
 That is a political and administrative decision, not a technical limitation.

 ## Implementation Roadmap